ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 `${queryParam(${title},${canonicalUrl})}`

-Instead, use the platform versiond (or a combination):
+Instead, use the platform version (or a combination):

 `QUERY_PARAM(TITLE,${myVariable})`